Languages Other Than English

 - Languages [ACARA]

-‘The Australian Curriculum : Languages is designed to enable all students to engage in learning a language in addition to English’.
-Gives details of the background the Languages development, a timeline and a host of other information.
+‘Designed to enable all students to engage in learning a language in addition to English’.
+Background, Languages development, timeline, other information.

 - Languages Education

-‘Students, teachers, schools and state and territory education authorities can get help from the Australian Government to support the teaching and learning of languages and the understanding of cultures.
-This help is available through Languages Education programs and projects’.
+‘The Australian Government supports the teaching and learning of languages and the understanding of cultures through programmes and projects’.

 - NALSAS Strategy